 The superpowers of garlic

-Scientists have proven that the health benefits of garlic come from the sulfur compounds formed when you chop up a garlic clove.
-Allicin for example is a compound briefly present in fresh garlic once it’s been chopped.
+Scientists have proven that the health benefits of garlic come from the sulphur compounds formed when you chop up a garlic clove.
+Allicin, for example, is a compound briefly present in fresh garlic once it’s been chopped.
 These compounds enter the body from the digestive tract and travel around your insides where it’ll exert its biological effects.